Probing a long-lived pseudoscalar in type-I 2HDM with displaced vertices and jets at the LHC: Relevant theoretical and experimental constraints

-For $10\text{ GeV}<m_A< 62.5\text{ GeV}$, the decay channel $h\to AA$ is kinematically accessible, and the parameter space is hence subject to the bound Br$(h\to AA)<0.107$.
-In addition, this decay mode increases the total width of the Higgs boson $h$, thereby reducing the predicted level of Br$(h\to \gamma\gamma)$ and suppressing the diphoton signal strength.
-To remain consistent with the observed diphoton rate of the 125 GeV Higgs boson within $2\sigma$ range, we find that Br$(h\to AA) < 0.07$ is required, which is stricter than the Higgs boson invisible-decay bound.
+For $10\text{ GeV}<m_A< 62.5\text{ GeV}$, the decay channel $h\to AA$ is kinematically accessible, and the parameter space is hence subject to the bound Br$(h\to AA)<0.1\%$.
 As a result, a significant portion of the parameter space allowed by theoretical requirements is excluded, leading to a strong correlation between $\cos{(\beta-\alpha)}$ and $\tan\beta$ in the allowed parameter space, as shown in the left panel of figure~\ref{figxthe}.
+The surviving points are projected onto the Br$(h\to AA)$ vs.~$\tan\beta$ and the Br$(h\to AA)$ vs.~$\cos(\beta-\alpha)$ planes in figure~\ref{figxbr}.
+Most of the parameter points tend to lie within the region where the values of Br$(h\to AA)$ are below $\sim0.04\%$.

 For $62.5\text{ GeV}<m_A< 100\text{ GeV}$, the decay $h\to AA$ is kinematically forbidden.
 Although one of the two $A$ bosons could be produced off-shell in Higgs boson decays, the corresponding width is safely negligible since its fermion couplings are strongly suppressed at very large $\tan\beta$.
 As a result, the allowed parameter space in this mass range is broader than that in the case of $10\text{ GeV}<m_A< 62.5\text{ GeV}$, as illustrated in the left panel of figure~\ref{figbthe}.